odoo/documentation/content/applications/sales/sales/amazon_connector/manage.rst

 turn, notify the customer that the order (or a part of it) is on its way.

 .. important::
-   Starting from July 2021, Amazon requires that deliveries be provided with a tracking reference.
+   Amazon requires to provide a tracking reference with each delivery.
+You'll need to assign a carrier.
+If the carrier doesn't automatically provide a tracking reference, you'll need to set one manually.
 This concerns all marketplaces.

-   If this is not already done, you need to :ref:`install <general/install>` the **Delivery Costs** module in order to provide the tracking reference.
-There is unfortunately no workaround to comply with this new Amazon policy.

 .. seealso::
    - :doc:`../../../inventory_and_mrp/inventory/shipping/setup/third_party_shipper`